 The fellowship will be administered once a month over the course of 10 months (August-May), and all sessions count towards CEU credits (up to four).
 Half of the sessions will take place the third Wednesday of the month at the MAC’s headquarters in Clinton (September, November, January, March, and May), and the other half will take place in the evening on the third Wednesday of the month online (August, October, December, February, and April).

-Dr. Hunter Taylor is a Clinical Assistant Professor in the School of Education at the University of Mississippi.
+Dr. Hunter Taylor is the founding director of the Mississippi Excellence in Coaching Fellowship and also a Clinical Assistant Professor in the School of Education at the University of Mississippi.
 Before making the leap into academia, Taylor spent 10 years as a men’s basketball coach on the college, high school, middle school, and international levels.
-He holds degrees from the University of Texas, the University of Mississippi, and Baylor University.
-Taylor has two upcoming books set to release in 2022.
-The first, How to Build a Thick Institution, is a reflection on him and Chris Cutcliffe’s work of redesigning Oxford High School’s football program, and the second, Draw the Line, is a non-fiction story about the impact a high school football staff made over the course of 20 years in a rural East Texas community.
+He began his coaching career in Jackson Public Schools.
+Taylor holds degrees from the University of Texas, the University of Mississippi, and Baylor University.
+He released two leadership books in 2022.
+The first, How to Build a Thick Institution, is a reflection on him and Chris Cutcliffe’s work of redesigning Oxford High School’s football program, and the second, Draw the Line, is a non-fiction story about the impact a high school football staff made over the course of 30 years in three rural East Texas communities.
 Named a Presidential Leadership Scholar by the Bush Institute and Clinton Foundation in 2018, Taylor is also co-host of The Coach & Doc Podcast, which aims to share best coaching and leadership practices with its listeners.